ibm-cloud-docs/containers/cs_storage_block.md

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to the cluster.

-1. Update the helm repo to retrieve the latest version of all helm charts in this repo.
+1. Update the Helm repo to retrieve the latest version of all helm charts in this repo.
    ```
    helm repo update
    ```
    {: pre}

-2. Optional: Download to latest helm chart to your local machine.
+2. Optional: Download to latest Helm chart to your local machine.
 Then, unzip the package and review the `release.md` file to find the latest release information.
    ```
    helm fetch ibm/ibmcloud-block-storage-plugin
    ```
    {: pre}

-3. Find the name of the block storage helm chart that you installed in your cluster.
+3. Find the name of the block storage Helm chart that you installed in your cluster.
    ```
    helm ls | grep ibmcloud-block-storage-plugin
    ```